nre-learning/nrelabs-curriculum/docs/infrastructure.rst

 Should also recreate the setup instructions from the README somewhere here, and point the README here.

 Need to explain network layout.
 From LB down to Pod.

+Need an operational guide

+# lab update process:
+# - pull repo on all hosts
+# - restart pods
+# - syringe will clear out all labs